SECTION 5 – DUTIES

 SUSPENDED SYSTEM – All equipment that hangs from the support system.
 A 30′ aluminum walkboard (deck) with two 1000 pounds maximum rated load Spider SC-40 Traction Hoists mounted on each end.
 5/16″-8.3mm diameter 6119 Seale construction IWRC, right regular lay, preformed, improved plow steel wire rope are threaded through the hoists and terminated at the suspension eye bolt in the end of the outrigger beam.
 The motors are powered by 220 Volt, single phase, 6 amp current supplied by the building.
 This system may include a powered stage, wire rope, electrical cord, hoists, Rope descent system (RDS), tools, equipment and the worker(s).
 This system always includes the fall arrest equipment.

-As the Safety Director for Martin’s Window Cleaning Corporation, my responsibility is to stay current on all applicable federal, state, and local codes, regulations, and standards as they apply to window cleaning, transfer that information through our safety and training program to our employees, insure that all applicable codes, regulations, and standards are being applied on the job site through daily inspections, and assure our customers through written and verbal communications that our operations are in compliance.
+As the Operations/Safety Director for Martin’s Window Cleaning Corporation, my responsibility is to stay current on all applicable federal, state, and local codes, regulations, and standards as they apply to window cleaning, transfer that information through our safety and training program to our employees, insure that all applicable codes, regulations, and standards are being applied on the job site through daily inspections, and assure our customers through written and verbal communications that our operations are in compliance.

 No matter what type of equipment is being used, when men are working more than six feet off the ground, their equipment, their lives, and the life of the public below the work zone is only as sound as the anchor to which their equipment and their independent fall arrest is attached.
 It is the goal of Martin’s Window Cleaning Corp. to partner with our customers to provide sound, identified, certified anchors on every job site.